react-native-community/vscode-react-native-directory/README.md

 * Search through the packages registered in the React Native Directory.
 * Narrow down the results by using filter tokens, such as `:ios`, `:newArchitecture`, or `:hasTypes`.
-  * Valid tokens are a subset of all possible API query options, and the values can be seen [in this file](https://github.com/react-native-community/vscode-react-native-directory/blob/main/src/utils.ts#L33).
+  * Valid tokens are a subset of all possible API query options, and the values can be seen [in this file](/src/utils.ts#L30-L51).
 * Install the selected packages in the current workspace using your preferred package manager.
 * Dive deep into the stats and analysis with the provided metadata and links.

-## Preview

 ## 📦 Installation